 The excitement that comes with traveling the world is immense.
 For many, meeting new people, exploring new places, and learning about new cultures is a once-in-a-lifetime opportunity.
 However, moving to another country requires a lot of preparation including obtaining a visa, finding storage units, and understanding the potential for culture shock.
 Nevertheless, some helpful tips have been compiled below.

-Traveling abroad presents myriad benefits to those willing to take the plunge, such as increased confidence, cultural enrichment, and foreign language practice.
+Traveling abroad presents a myriad of benefits to those willing to take the plunge, such as increased confidence, cultural enrichment, and foreign language practice.
 These skills are valuable to every facet of life.
-Whether you’re a new graduate or a working professional, below are a few ways and reasons to travel abroad:
+Whether you’re a new graduate or a working professional, below are a few ways and reasons to travel abroad.